 - Corn chips

 If you need to cut costs even further, plan a potluck.
 That way, you can divide the cost among all your guests.

 Once your July 4 celebration is over, take a moment to congratulate yourself on a job well-done.
-But don’t relax too long — your efforts to save on next year’s Fourth of July celebration have just begun.
+But don’t relax too long.

-Check out the after-holiday sales, where you can save up to 50 percent — or more — on July 4-themed plates, napkins, decorations, flags and other items.
+Check out the after-holiday sales, where you can save up to 50 percent — or more — on July Fourth-themed plates, napkins, decorations, flags and other items.

 Also, consider buying fireworks on July 5 and keeping them for next year.
 They are likely to be on sale.
-Just make sure you store them in a sealed and solid container in a dry place.
+Just make sure you store them in a sealed solid container in a dry place, out of kids’ reach.